 The short answer is that indoor cats often live longer than outdoor cats on average, but lifespan varies widely between individual cats.
 Genetics, early life experiences, environment, and overall health all play a role.
 Rather than focusing on exact numbers, it’s more helpful to understand typical ranges, why indoor cats often live longer, and what influences longevity over time.

 Disclaimer: This article is for educational purposes only and is not a substitute for professional veterinary advice.
-If your cat is in pain, losing weight, vomiting frequently, or behaving unusually, speak to your veterinarian.
+If your cat is in pain, losing weight, vomiting frequently, or behaving unusually, speak to your vet.

 How old can indoor cats live on average?